Sonatype Nexus IQ Plugin for VS Code

 Debug > Launch Extension

 If you are working on functionality that requires IQ Server, you'll need an instance running, and configured in the settings for the project.
-OSS Index will work out of the box.
+OSS Index should work right out of the box.

 All of the React specific code can be found in src